University Recreation Jobs

 • Ability to operate in a wilderness setting for extended periods of time

-• Ability to resolve conflicts involving patrons and leaders
+• Ability to interact with people in a positive manner and resolve conflicts involving patrons and leaders

 • Ability to uphold departmental policies in stressful situations